 In addition to the amounts listed above, IPL plans to spend an additional \$511 million through 2016, excluding demolition costs which are not expected to be material, to comply with the MATS rule.
 Of this amount, \$456 million is projected to be spent in the three year period from 2013 to 2015.
 In addition, IPL will incur costs for compliance with other environmental rules.
-Such amounts are more difficult to predict, but are currently expected to be less than the expected costs to comply with MATS (please see "Environmental Matters - MATS" for more details).
-If approved by the IURC, IPL also plans to expend significant capital on replacement generation costs (please see "Environmental Matters - Replacement Generation" for more details).
+These rules are in the early stages, either proposed rulings or preproposed rulings; therefore, the amounts are difficult to predict.
+IPL is closely monitoring the status of these rules (please see "Environmental Matters - MATS" for more details).
+If approved by the IURC, IPL also plans to expend significant capital on replacement generation costs (please see "Unit Retirements and Replacement Generation" below for more details).